Paule, Camazine & Blumenthal, P.C. posted in Business and Corporate on Tuesday, March 03, 2015.

 This piercing usually applies to creditors who have third party claims against the LLC.
 Recently, however, courts in Missouri have ruled that a minority member of an LLC may pierce the veil of his or her own LLC to seek recovery for liability of the LLC upon the majority shareholders under appropriate circumstances.
 This so-called “inside veil piercing” allows a member to take advantage of this remedy for the member’s own benefit and disregard the corporate form for which he or she is a part.
 In plain language, a member of an LLC can move to pierce the veil protecting that member so as to hold other members responsible for an injury or loss.
 This benefit does not extend to poor business decisions performed in good faith by the members; the three-pronged test outlined above must still be met.

 An LLC can be a great option when creating a business, but there are still pitfalls.
-It is important to consult a business attorney with experience in drafting LLCs in order to discuss the advantages an LLC can provide.
+It is important to consult a St. Louis, Clayton, and O’Fallon, MO, corporate attorney with experience in drafting LLCs in order to discuss the advantages an LLC can provide.

 For more information, see Hibbs v.
 Berger, 430 S.W.3d 296, 306 (Mo.
 Ct.
 App.
 2014)